 UBC is committed to providing a safe and healthy environment for staff and faculty.
-The purpose of this Exposure Control Plan (ECP) is to outline the key responsibilities and establish expectations that will effectively reduce the frequency and severity of occupational exposure to Laboratory Animal Allergens.
+The purpose of this Exposure Control Plan (ECP) is to outline key responsibilities and establish expectations that will effectively reduce the frequency and severity of occupational exposure to Laboratory Animal Allergens.

 This plan outlines best practice recommendations for all UBC staff and students exposed to fur-bearing laboratory animals or the cage-related materials (bedding, excrement, etc.) which may result in a condition termed Laboratory Animal Allergy (LAA).
-UBC staff includes technicians, animal care workers, veterinarians, researchers, and scientists.
+UBC staff includes technicians, animal care workers, veterinarians, researchers, scientists, and paid students.

-Each department or facility that has employees at risk for occupational exposure to LAA will develop specific guidelines or Standard Operating Procedures (SOP's) in addition to this plan.
+Each department or facility that has workers at risk for occupational exposure to Laboratory Animal Allergens will develop specific guidelines or Standard Operating Procedures (SOP's) in addition to this plan.